ayaka-usui/qgan_subspace/README.md

 3. **Running**:

-    - The only file you need to edit, for changing experiments, is `src/config.py`.
+    - All the project configuration you need to change (to set QGAN parameters, change number of experiments, etc...) is in the initialization of the `Config` class in `src/config.py`.
+This is the only parameters you need to edit.

-        *(This file also contains the documentation regarding the different QGANs you can run)*
+        *(The available configuration parameters are documented there)*

     - Then, after the configuration has been set, execute `src/main.py`: